kuiperzone/ASTEROID-ARCADE/README.md

 program to teach both programming and the conservation of momentum.

 ## Source Code Overview ##
-The source code for this game can be conceptualised as being under two distinct areas:
+The source code for this game can be conceptualised as two distinct areas:

 * The game core
 * Main application

 The game core is located under the subdirectory "game" and employs the namespace "Game".
 This code is not coupled in any way to Qt, but is restricted to C++11 only.
 It was design decision to place all internal game complexity